mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 	}
 }
 ```
 What purpose does this comment serve?
-It’s certainly not more informative than the
+It’s certainly not more informative than the code.
-code.
 It does not justify the code, or provide intent or rationale.
-It is not easier to read than
-the code.
-Indeed, it is less precise than the code and entices the reader to accept that lack of
-precision in lieu of true understanding.
-It is rather like a gladhanding used-car salesman
-assuring you that you don’t need to look under the hood.
+It is not easier to read than the code.
+Indeed, it is less precise than the code and entices the reader to accept that lack of precision in lieu of true understanding.
+It is rather like a gladhanding used-car salesman assuring you that you don’t need to look under the hood.
-Now consider the legion of useless and redundant javadocs in Listing 4-2 taken from
+Now consider the legion of useless and redundant javadocs in Listing 4-2 taken from Tomcat.
-Tomcat.
 These comments serve only to clutter and obscure the code.
-They serve no docu-
-mentary purpose at all.
+They serve no documentary purpose at all.
 To make matters worse, I only showed you the first few.
-There are
-many more in this module.
+There are many more in this module.

 Listing 4-2
 ContainerBase.java (Tomcat)